-Dr. Charles Asher Small is the Goldman Fellow at the Harold Hartog School of Government and Policy, and a Senior Research Fellow at the Moshe Dayan Centre for Middle East and African Studies, Tel Aviv University.
-In September Charles will be a Visiting Scholar – Senior Member, at St. Antony’s College, Oxford University.
+Dr. Charles Asher Small is the Director of ISGAP, and a Research Scholar at St. Antony’s College, Oxford University.
+He is also the Goldman Fellow at the Harold Hartog School of Government and Policy, and a Senior Research Fellow at the Moshe Dayan Centre for Middle East and African Studies, Tel Aviv University.
 Previously, he was the Koret Distinguished Fellow, Hoover Institution, Stanford University.

 Charles is the founding Director and President of the Institute for the Study of Global Antisemitism and Policy (ISGAP).
 Charles received his Bachelor of Arts in Political Science, McGill University, Montreal; M.Sc. in Urban Development Planning in Economics, Development Planning Unit (DPU), University College London; and a Doctorate of Philosophy (D.Phil), St. Antony’s College, Oxford University.
 Charles completed post-doctorate research at the Groupement de recherche ethnicité et société, Université de Montréal.
 He was the VATAT Research Fellow (Ministry of Higher Education) at Ben Gurion University, Beersheva, and taught in departments of sociology and geography at Goldsmiths’ College, University of London; Tel Aviv University; and the Institute of Urban Studies, Hebrew University, Jerusalem.